-Ever since the New York Times did an article, Wary of China, Companies Head to Cambodia, on how companies are leaving China for Cambodia, there has been media and blog play and real life discussion about how “everyone” is leaving China for places like Cambodia or Thailand or Vietnam or Mexico or Indonesia or Taiwan.
+Ever since the New York Times did an article, Wary of China, Companies Head to Cambodia, on companies leaving China for Cambodia, there has been media and play and real life discussions on how “everyone” is leaving China for places like Cambodia or Thailand or Vietnam or Mexico or Indonesia or Taiwan.

 First, let’s look at the New York Times article, which could lead some to believe a massive China exodus is taking place, including the following:

 - “Foreign companies are flocking to Cambodia for a simple reason.
 They want to limit their overwhelming reliance on factories in China.”

 - “Every couple days, I’m getting calls from manufacturers who want to move their businesses here from China,” said Bradley Gordon, an American lawyer in Phnom Penh.

 The article makes clear that only certain types of companies are leaving China entirely: